Grief & Loss Counseling

 - Moving from a familiar home

 - A natural disaster or act of violence

-- Learning that a child has developed a learning disability, behavioral problem or is abusing substances
+- Learning that a child has a learning disability or behavioral problem

 - Birth of a child – loss of independence